 3. Manually Counting Cash

-Some of the most common mistakes cashiers make come from manual cash handling.
-Sometimes the cash register just isn’t balancing and the mistake can’t be located!
-Manual cash handling can be inaccurate and inefficient and often drives up labour costs as the process can take varying amounts of time.
-If your employees have to double or triple check their counting when balancing the cash registers, you’ll never know how long it will take.
-Investing in automated cash management technology like currency counters will guarantee that you have an efficient and error-free cash counting process.
+Manual cash handling can be inaccurate and inefficient.
+In addition, it drives up labour costs due to the time involved.
+If your employees have to double or triple check their counting when balancing the cash registers, it could take a lot longer than you anticipate.
+Investing in automated cash management technology like currency counters and discriminators will guarantee that you have an efficient and error-free cash counting process.

 5. Switching Cash Registers

-On a busy day cashiers may switch from cash register to cash register in order to maintain efficiency at the point-of-sale terminals.
-While this can be good for keeping customers moving through the store, swapping cash registers can become a big problem as it reduces the accountability of your staff towards maintaining proper cash handling procedures.
-Switching registers can easily cause mistakes to be made that won’t be noticed until your cashiers go to balance the till at the end of the day.
-Appointing staff to a specific cash register can prevent these mistakes from happening by increasing employee accountability.
+On a busy day, cashiers may switch from cash register to cash register in order to maintain efficiency at the point-of-sale terminals.
+While this can be good for keeping customers moving through the store, swapping cash registers can become a big problem as it reduces the accountability of your staff in maintaining proper cash handling procedures.